saigontrade88/federated-learning-lib/quickstart_RC.md

 Remember to use `STOP` to terminate the aggregator's and parties' processes and exit.
 For example, In the aggregator terminal, run `STOP'.
 In the party terminal, run 'STOP'.

+### 9. Setting distributed training overnights.
+1. Connect to a specific CIRCE login node via SSH using it's public IP address (ie: for itn0, you'd type: ssh longdang@131.247.250.116)
+2. Start a tmux session for the aggregator: tmux new -s aggregator
+3. Inside of this session, start your SRUN command for the aggregator
+4. Once the SRUN is submitted, disconnect from the tmux session using "ctl-b d"
+5. Start a tmux session for party0: tmux new -s party0
+6. Inside of this session, start your SRUN command for party0
+7. Once the SRUN is submitted, disconnect from the tmux session using "ctl-b d"
+8. Repeat steps 5-7 for each additional party you need to start You can then:

+1. switch between the different tmux sessions and issue the console commands as needed.
+- for example, to connect to the aggregator tmux session, you'd run "tmux attach -t aggregator"
+- to list tmux sessions available, you'd run "tmux ls"
+2. detach from all tmux sessions when you need to disconnect from CIRCE, but want the SRUN sessions to continue processing

+Once the tmux sessions are started, if you lose connection to CIRCE, the tmux sessions will continue running.
+Once your connection to CIRCE is restored, you can re-attach to the tmux sessions.

+**Please Note:** You will need to ensure that you SSH back in to the exact login node that you launched the tmux sessions on (in this example, itn0).
+Otherwise when you run "tmux ls", nothing will show up.

+I invite you to have a look at the documentation for tmux via the command **"man tmux"**, as it is feature-rich and has many options available.